Little Bangladesh, Los Angeles

-Little Bangladesh (লিটল বাংলাদেশ) is a neighborhood in Los Angeles, California.
+Little Bangladesh (লিটল বাংলাদেশ) is a neighborhood in Central Los Angeles, California, United States.

 History

 Little Bangladesh was officially designated by the City of Los Angeles in 2010.
 It is the cultural and culinary hub of L.A.'s Bangladeshi community.

 Designation of the neighborhood as “Little Bangladesh” caused some friction with some Korean-Americans in Los Angeles, who wanted the area named as a part of Koreatown.
 In 2009, City Councilman Tom LaBonge opposed the neighborhood designation, and instead suggested the community erect a statue at a local park and consider neighborhood designation sometime in the future.
 After neighborhood leaders organized residents for more than a year to lobby the Los Angeles City Council, Little Bangladesh received its official designation in 2010.
 Signage marking the area was installed in 2011.